Lehks/mercury/README.md

 -   `driver`: The name of the driver.
 This is the same name as the NPM module that the driver resides in.
 -   `default` and `admin`: The two connection types, each with their own credentials and additional data.
 This system is described further below.
 -   `default|admin.credentials`: The credentials of that connection.
 This is described further below.
 -   `default|admin.data`: An object that contains arbitrary data.
 This data is passed to the driver and can be used to configure it.
+The accepted keys and their meanings are thusly driver dependent.

 #### 'default' AND 'admin' connections